 When you cancel a credit card, your credit score could fall in the short term, depending on how old the account is and how much other credit you have.
-But it might also benefit your credit score in the long run if you manage the rest of your finances better as a result of having one fewer credit card account to worry about.… read full answer
+But canceling a credit card account might also benefit your credit score in the long run if you manage the rest of your finances better as a result of having one fewer account to worry about.… read full answer

 Here’s what happens to your credit score when you cancel a credit card:

 Credit score drops: Your credit score often goes down because the average age of your open accounts decreases and your overall utilization increases (since you have less available credit).